 - Rescued from the Scrappy Heap: Patch 1.5.9 featured a total rework of the Disguiser, changing them from a useless name-thief to a Mafia member that can alter the role they appear as, both to Investigators and during the post-death role announcement (if they died that day).

-- Cleanup Crew: The Janitor can clean up the body of the mafia's kill, meaning the town won't know what role he was or what was written in his Last Will.
+- Cleanup Crew: The Janitor can clean up the body of the Mafia's kill, meaning the town won't know what role they were or what was written in their Last Will.

-- Evil Counterpart: To Mediums and Retributionists; as all three roles involve finding out information from the dead.
+- Evil Counterpart: To Mediums and Retributionists, as all three roles involve finding out information from the dead.
 Invest's will see all three roles together, which is why Janitors will often pretend to be Mediums or Retributionists.
-The Medium is also the only role able to counter the Janitor's ability by finding out the cleaned information from the dead.
+The Medium is also the only role who is able to counter the Janitor's ability by finding out the cleaned information from the dead.